Mangoes in UAE: Festivals begin to welcome the king of fruits

 The Kidwais have until September 6 to secure a Dh10.37-million injection for their child suffering from Duchenne Muscular Dystrophy

-Festivals have begun in the UAE to welcome the king of fruits.
+Festivals have begun to welcome the king of fruits in the UAE.
 During these festivals, visitors will be able enjoy different delicacies made from mangoes and learn their recipes as well.
 Many prizes and giveaways will also be on offer.

 Several varieties of mangoes from different countries – mainly from India, Pakistan, and Yemen – have arrived in the country with prices ranging from Dh4 per kilogram to Dh620 for two Miyazakai mangoes of 800 grams.